Māori culture and customs

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

-In the search feature for the channel enter 'early Māori'.
+In the search feature for the channel enter 'Māori'.

-Kupe in Hokianga and Wellington Harbour's taniwha are two examples of early cultural stories of places in New Zealand.
+Kupe in the Hokianga and Wellington Harbour's taniwha are two examples of early cultural stories of places in New Zealand.

 This video sharing website allows individuals and organisations to upload videos and make them available to people around the world.
 There are some great videos uploaded by Waka Huia TVNZ, the New Zealand Maritime Museum and other organisations about the history of New Zealand.